cockroachdb/docs/src/current/v24.1/set-up-physical-cluster-replication.md

 ## Set up PCR from an existing cluster

-{% include_cached new-in.html version="v24.1" %} You can replicate data from an existing CockroachDB cluster that does not have [cluster virtualization]({% link {{ page.version.version }}/cluster-virtualization-overview.md %}) enabled to a standby cluster with cluster virtualization enabled.
+{% include new-in.md version="v24.1" %} You can replicate data from an existing CockroachDB cluster that does not have [cluster virtualization]({% link {{ page.version.version }}/cluster-virtualization-overview.md %}) enabled to a standby cluster with cluster virtualization enabled.
 In the [PCR setup]({% link {{ page.version.version }}/physical-cluster-replication-technical-overview.md %}), the existing cluster is the primary cluster, which serves application traffic.

 Before you begin, you will need: